-As a result of taking this course, students will gain the ability to:
+At the end of this course, students will gain the ability to:

+- Discuss and explain how perception, memory and cognition pertain to designing human computer interfaces. - Design and implement user interfaces using modern application programming interfaces (APIs)

+and toolkits.

-- discuss and explain how perception, memory and cognition pertain to designing human computer interfaces. - design and implement user interfaces using modern application programming interfaces (APIs) and toolkits. - design and implement graphical user interfaces for computers, game consoles and mobile devices. - design and implement software that interfaces with input and output devices, including game controllers.
+- Design and implement graphical user interfaces for computers, game consoles and mobile devices. - Design and implement software that interfaces with input and output devices, including game controllers.